|

 bathrooms and shower facilities as well as 3 large outdoor solar

 otoscope to the DTR to help with ear exams.
+Recently, during the Covid-19 pandemic,

 hard improving many hospitals, including the DTR at Mundgod, Tso-Jhe